 - Keeping your passport whilst applying

-How To Apply For The UK Working Holiday Visa?
+How To Apply For Working Holiday In UK Visa?

-In order to get started on your working holiday visa in the UK, you need to first ascertain whether or not your country is a participating country in the visa programme.
+In order to get started on your WHV, you need to first ascertain whether or not your country is a participating country in the visa programme.
 There is a specific number of visas allocated to every participating country.
 Here is a table that shows that –

 |Country||Number of Places|